Ushiku Daibutsu 牛久大仏

 In the palm of its hand

-Ushiku Daibutsu was built in 1993 to commemorate the birth of Shinran, founder of the Jodo Shinshu sect of Buddhism.
+Ushiku Daibutsu was built in 1993 on a site associated with Shinran, the founder of the Jodo Shinshu sect of Buddhism.
 At 120 meters (the equivalent of a 38-story building) and weighing 4,000 tons, it's one of the largest Buddha statues in the world.

 While Ushiku Daibutsu is truly a sight to behold, a tour that takes you inside and high up this enormous statue is what sets it apart.